The Best VPNs for China That Still Work in 2019

 - Chinese and Russian Governments Crack Down on VPNs

-Beijing currently sits behind the ‘Great Firewall of China,’ and for those who live there or are travelling through, access to many sites that are hosted outside the country is difficult.
+Beijing currently sits behind the ‘Great Firewall of China,’ and for those who live there or are traveling through, access to many sites that are hosted outside the country is difficult.
 If you’re trying to access the internet in Guangzhou, you’re bound to notice that there are some major restrictions in place.
 China blocks access to several sites, including Facebook and Google.
 Shanghai has some of the most strict internet censorship laws in the world despite it being designated a free trade zone.
 These government mandated content blocks prevent you from accessing lots of websites and services.

 To get around these content blocks, you’ll need to install a VPN before you go to China.
 VNS block your IP address and connect you to a network of secure servers, so you can bypass content filters altogether.